 The wires used to fix the metal brackets make it very hard to brush or floss the teeth properly.
 But when it comes to Invisalign® the aligners are removable.
 You can floss or brush your teeth without disruption.
 Also, you can remove the aligners when eating or drinking.
 However, you don’t have to remove them when drinking water.
 Another thing is that you can remove the aligners for cleaning.
 Brush them and rinse with warm water.

 What makes aligners easy to maintain is the fact that you can remove and clean them daily.

 The basic Differences between Braces and Invisalign®

-The most noticeable difference between braces and Invisalign® is the fact that the braces involve metal brackets, elastic or wires, while Invisalign® Houston are made of clear plastic.
-Another thing is that the aligners are removable; with aligners you can remove them to eat or drink, and to brush or floss the teeth.
+The most noticeable difference between braces and Invisalign® is the fact that the braces involve metal brackets, elastic, or wires, while Invisalign® Houston is made of clear plastic.
+Another thing is that the aligners are removable; with aligners, you can remove them to eat or drink and to brush or floss your teeth.
 Each set is worn and replaced after two weeks.
-Braces are removed upon the dentist examination.
+Braces are removed from the braces dentist near me for examination.
 In other words, you can’t remove them when doing your daily activities.

 Traditional metal braces have been in the dental world for decades, and have become very popular over the years as one of the highly recommended orthodontic treatments for straightening teeth and enhancing dental appearance.
 On the other hand, Invisalign® is one of the latest orthodontic treatments.
 It might be a much newer treatment, but it was launched decades ago.
 Nevertheless, over the years, it has gained popularity due to its effectiveness.
 In addition, braces are quite noticeable, while Invisalign® is designed to be unnoticeable.